 If you were previously studying on a course which did not require ATAS clearance but you now wish to switch to one which does (e.g. switching to an undergraduate course which leads to a postgraduate exit qualification covered by ATAS), you must obtain an ATAS certificate before you can transfer to that new course.
-Should you be required to apply for a Tier 4 visa extension to complete the course, you will need to submit the ATAS certificate with the application.
-Applications take approximately 20 working days to be processed.
+If you are required to apply for a Tier 4 visa to complete the course, you will need to submit the ATAS certificate with your Tier 4 visa application.

 Will I need an ATAS certificate to extend my visa?

-If you apply to extend your student visa in the UK to complete a course that is subject to ATAS clearance, you will need to show an ATAS clearance certificate.
+If you apply to extend your student visa in the UK to complete a course that is subject to ATAS clearance, you will need to apply for and receive a ATAS clearance certificate before submitting your Tier 4 visa application.
 If you do not already have an ATAS certificate for this course, you will need to apply for one.
-See above for details on how to do this.

 Our website provides details on the process of applying for a Tier 4 student visa.